megamsys/docs/intro.rst

 =======================================

 #####################
-The Megam Cloud
+Megam
 #####################

-**Megam Cloud is the easy way to manage apps on Cloud.**
+**Megam is the easy way to manage apps on Cloud.**
-  A free, cloud-based application platform for Java, Ruby, Play(Scala), Akka, and Others applications(in the roadmap) using a shared-hosting model.
+  An open source cloud-based automation platform for frameworks Java, Ruby, Play(Scala), Akka, and services like PostgreSQL, Riak, Redis.

   Exploring the cloud has never been simpler.
 You can deploy an application without requiring any hacks or workarounds in few seconds from your source control =>  `Github <http://github.com>`_.